The relatively new offence of drug driving is defined as follows:

 You must also consider ancillary issues such as:

-Berri’s Law have a dedicated team which is experienced in representing defendants in motoring matters.
+Berris Law has a dedicated team which is experienced in representing defendants in motoring and drug driving matters.

 If you are arrested on suspicion of drug driving, you can make contact with us from the police station by asking the custody sergeant to phone our emergency number which is contactable 24 hours a day, 7 days a week, 365 days a year.